N. R. Narayana Murthy: Career

+Views on working hours

 In late 2023, a comment by Murthy suggesting that young people should work 70 hours a week to boost national productivity sparked a widespread public debate in India.
-A year later, in November 2024, he addressed the controversy, clarifying that the remark was a matter for "personal introspection" and not a mandate.
-He stated that while he worked more than 70 hours a week for over 40 years, it was a personal choice, adding, "Nobody can say you should do it."
+He rejected the notion of work–life balance and refused to retract his statement.
+In November 2024, he clarified that the remark was meant to be a matter of introspection and not debate.
+He stated that while he worked more than 12 hours a day for over 40 years, it was a personal choice, adding that such long hours should not be mandated.
 A year later, he advocated for the 996 working hour system (9:00am to 9:00pm, six days a week) in India, alleging this contributed to China's rapid growth.
 These comments received widespread backlash given the detrimental effects on physical and mental health the 996 system is known to have, the fact that it was outlawed by the Chinese Supreme Court in 2021, and such overwork does not provide compensation.